Abbreviations (1/4) - Grouped by first letter "u"

 "Unaccompanied minors" means third-country nationals or stateless persons below the age of 18, who arrive on the territory of the Member States ...

-A statistic is said to be an unbiased estimate of a given parameter when the mean of the sampling distribution of that statistic can be shown to be equal to ...
+A statistic is said to be an unbiased estimate of a given parameter when the mean of the sampling distribution of that statistic can be shown to be ...

 United Nations Common Coding System

-The household has not paid in full at the "end of the month" the amount spent or owed with credit/store cards for at least the last three months because of ...
+The household has not paid in full at the "end of the month" the amount spent or owed with credit/store cards for at least the last three months ...

 Paper suitable for printing or other graphic purposes where less than 90% of the fibre furnish consists of chemical pulp fibres.
-This grade is also known as ...
+This grade is also ...

 Paper suitable for printing or other graphic purposes, where at least 90% of the fibre furnish consists of chemical pulp fibres.
-Uncoated woodfree paper can ...
+Uncoated woodfree ...

 Uncompensated seizures occur when governments or other institutional units take possession of the assets of other institutional units, including ...